Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

-The primary storage reservoir for what eventually develops into a solar impulsive event or a magnetospheric (sub-)storm is the distortion of the magnetic field away from a potential state.
-This elevated energy is often attributed in our thinking to electrical currents, but is stored throughout the distorted magnetic field. \activity{Consider how a non-potential state can arise or be strengthened in the solar atmosphere and in a magnetosphere, including the roles of plasma motions and induction.
-Eq.~(\ref{eq:dynamoenergy}) is illustrative for the overall energy budget.} In quantitative terms, the maximum energy available for an impulsive event is the volume-integrated field energy in excess of the minimum level.
+The primary \indexit{magnetic!energy storage}storage reservoir for what eventually develops into a solar impulsive event or a magnetospheric (sub-)storm is the distortion of the magnetic field away from a potential state.
+This elevated energy is often attributed in our thinking to electrical currents, but is stored throughout the distorted magnetic field.
+In quantitative terms, the maximum energy available for an impulsive event is the volume-integrated field energy in excess of the minimum level.
 The latter is often taken to be the potential field $B_{\rm pot}$ matching the observed surface field on the Sun or a reference dipole field $B_{\rm dip}$ for a planet, {\em i.e.,}

 although that potential-field energy level may not practically be achievable (see discussions of helicity in solar conditions, or consider continued stressing of the geomagnetic field by a sustained solar wind).
-Note that this energy is an integral quantity: the local difference $B^2-\left(B_{\rm pot,dip}\right)^2$ quantifies the change in local energy density, but a location with a high value, for example, should not be taken as a location where strong non-potentiality originates.
+Note that this energy is an integral quantity: the local quantity $B^2-\left(B_{\rm pot,dip}\right)^2$ measures the change in local energy density, but as the energy is contained in the field rather than in embedded electrical currents, regions with high values of $B^2-\left(B_{\rm pot,dip}\right)^2$ do not necessarily correspond to locations of electrical current systems. \activity{{\em Consider} how a non-potential state can arise or be strengthened in the solar atmosphere and in a magnetosphere, including the roles of plasma motions and induction.
+Eq.~(\ref{induction}) and~\ref{momentum} provide the mathematical basis; Eq.~(\ref{eq:dynamoenergy}) is illustrative for the overall energy budget. \mylabel{eq:nonpotform}}